openebs-archive/openebs-docs/docs/ugcstor.md

   When the `poolType` = `striped` the number of blockDevice CRs from each node can be in any number, the data is striped across each blockDevice.
 For example, if 4x1TB blockDevices are selected on `node1`, the raw capacity of the pool instance of `cstor-disk-pool` on that `node1` is 4TB.

+  When the `poolType` = `raidz`, ensure that the number of  blockDevice CRs selected from each node are like 3,5,7 etc. The data is written with parity.
+For example, if 3x1TB blockDevice are selected on node1, the raw capacity of the pool instance of `cstor-disk-pool` on node1 is 2TB.
+1 disk will be used as a parity disk.

+  When the `poolType` = `raidz2`, ensure that the number of  blockDevice CRs selected from each node are like 6,8,10 etc. The data is written with dual parity.
+For example, if 6x1TB blockDevice are selected on node1, the raw capacity of the pool instance of `cstor-disk-pool` on node1 is 4TB.
+2 disks will be used for parity.

   The number of selected blockDevice CRs across nodes need not be the same.
-Unclaimed blockDevice CRs can be added to the pool spec dynamically as the used capacity gets filled up.
+Unclaimed blockDevice CRs which are unmounted on nodes and does not contain any filesystem can be added to the pool spec dynamically as the used capacity gets filled up.

 - `type`